NeuroTechX/ntx_slack_archive/general.md

  >danielao this is a tricky question, because most commercial EEG don't really offer analysis.
 Theoritically speaking they are very capable, but in practice there is not a lot of usefull metric that are exploitable out of the box

+8/29/2017 4:20 PM

+ **danielao** :

+ >Hey yannick.
+Thanks for the heads up.
+But alexandre.barachant touched upon what I was getting at.
+The descriptions under Muse and Emotiv say any paradigm that needs that amount of electrodes or less but I am looking for the translatable insights such as engagement, concentration, etc that can reliably be seen.